Three North Carolina Regions: Coastal Plain, Piedmont, and Mountains

 The Piedmont is the middle region of the state, located between the Coastal Plain and the Mountain regions.
 Piedmont is a French word meaning "foot of the mountain."
 The elevations of this region range from about 300 feet in the western Coastal Plain to about 1,500 feet near the mountains.
 The boundary between the Coastal Plain and the Piedmont is called the fall line or fall zone.
 Along this are, rivers flow from the older, harder rocks of the Piedmont to the softer rocks of the coastal Plain.
 Along the fall line, rivers form shoals, low waterfalls, and rapids.
 Below the fall line, streams are usually sluggish and smooth-flowing.
 Above the fall line, the streams are rocky and shallow, making boating difficult.
 The land of the Piedmont is called a plateau because it is high and mostly flat.

 The western part of the state is the Mountain region.
-It is smaller in area that the Piedmont and Coastal Plain.
+It is smaller in area than the Piedmont and Coastal Plain.
 The elevation in this region reaches to more than one mile high.
 The Blue Ridge Mountains separate the Piedmont from the Mountain region.
 Other ranges in the Mountain region include the Bald, Balsam, Black, Brushy, Great Smoky, Iron, Pisgah, Stone, and Unaka.
 All of these ranges are part of the larger Appalachian Mountains, possibly the oldest mountains in the United States.
 North Carolina has at least 40 mountains that rise to 6,000 feet and 100 that rise more than 5,000 feet.
 Mount Mitchell in the Black Mountain range is 6,684 feet high.
 This is the highest point in North Carolina and the highest in the United States east of the Mississippi River.
 The Eastern Continental Divide runs east from those flowing west.
 Rivers on the eastern side of the divide flow east toward the Atlantic Ocean.
 Rivers that run on the western side of the divide flow toward the Tennessee and Ohio rivers and into the Gulf of Mexico.

 Source: North Carolina Department of Public Instruction